tylerc122/SmartSignals/README.md

 - **Processing efficiency**: Batch evaluation reduced human oversight requirements to near-zero
 - **Reproducibility**: All scenarios deterministically generated with fixed random seeds
 - **Storage**: Results archived in JSON format for future analysis and comparison

-This infrastructure proves that RL traffic control can be validated at scale, addressing a common concern about the practical feasibility of comprehensive testing for safety-critical applications.

 ### Phase 3 – Multi-Agent Expansion (Upcoming) <a name="phase-3"></a>